Ovechkin scores 2 as Capitals beat Sabres 5-1

 Ovechkin’s 37th goal came on the power play with 9:47 remaining after Buffalo closed to 2-1 on Sam Reinhart’s goal 14 seconds into the third period.
 Ovechkin redirected a shot past Sabres goaltender Robin Lehner with 1:24 left for his 38th goal.

 The Sabres held out forward Evander Kane.
-He could be dealt by Monday's trade deadline.
+He could be moved by Monday’s trade deadline.

 “Management thought it was the best decision moving forward and the best decision for Evander,” coach Phil Housley said before the game.